raganwald/raganwald.github.com/index.md

 I'm available for work, and this is not my first rodeo.
 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager.
 I once wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.

 My experience is itemized in more detail on [LinkedIn]; my résumé is available upon [request][raganwald@gmail.com].
-My books, essays, and conference talks are available on my [creative works] page.
-I can be reached via [raganwald@gmail.com].
+My books, essays, and conference talks are available on my [creative works page].
+My personal email is [raganwald@gmail.com].

 ### I am technical